rnieblesealo/learning-opengl/README.md

 ![first-refactor](.github/diagrams/shader-object.png)

-- **WARNING:** RIGHT NOW, THE COUPLING RELATIONSHIP BETWEEN SHADER AND MESH MIGHT BE A PERFORMANCE ISSUE
-> e.g. Having to bind and unbind the shader every time we set a uniform might be expensive... *Investigate!*

 ### Solving the Mouse Drift Problem

 **Issue:** Mouse movement deltas aren't cleared once mouse is lifted; this causes drift when no mouse input.